Travel Agent – Free Flights and Fams Unraveled and Discarded

 By Safari Kay

 Years ago, travel agents and industry staff used to get a break in travel, by paying taxes only.
-There were some great trips way back when, but that was even before 1987 when I got in the business.
+There were some great trips way back when.
+But that was even before 1987 when I got in the business as a travel agent.

 What is a fam?
 A fam is a trip designed for travel agents to become familiar and gain knowledge of a destination, resort, tour company and/or experience.
 Companies sometimes offer travel agents a trip at a reduced price in order for them to experience the services of their company.

-The last time I remember when I had a really low priced flight was in 2006 and that was a single flight.
-Things have changed however, and it takes months of marketing, talking, sometimes prodding, networking, to get travelers and oftentimes, I don’t.
-And, if I don’t get travelers, there is no way I can get a break on my costs.
+The last time I remember when I had a really low priced flight was in 2006.
+That was a single flight.
+Things have changed, however, and it takes months of marketing, talking, sometimes prodding, networking, to get travelers.
+Oftentimes, I still don’t get any travelers.
+If I don’t get travelers, there is no way I can get a break on my costs.

 I would say 75% of the destinations I sell are from my own travel experiences gained on a FAM, and at least 80% of my itineraries are CUSTOM itineraries.
 They are not from a brochure, they are a combination of what I know, have experienced, and what is feasible.